 The Importance of Understanding Tax Brackets

 Whether you are working under an employer or are self-employed, the tax bracket you are in can make a huge impact on what you actually take home (or end up paying during tax time).
 You can go to nerdwallet.com and look up “tax brackets” for the current federal income tax brackets and rates.
-The percentages vary from year to year (in October, you can find the tax brackets and rates for the following year).
+The income ranges vary from year to year (in October, you can find the tax brackets and rates for the following year).

 For Those Working Under an Employer